-The following graph shows a comparison of total stockholder return for holders of the Company's Common Stock from December 31, 1999, through December 31, 2004 compared with the NASDAQ Stock Market (U.S.) Index and NASDAQ Pharmaceutical Index.
-Total stockholder return assumes \$100 invested at the beginning of the period in Common Stock of the Company, the stock represented in the NASDAQ Pharmaceutical Index, the stock represented in the NASDAQ Stock Market (U.S.) Index and the stock represented by the RDG Microcap Pharmaceutical index, respectively.
+The following graph shows a comparison of total stockholder return for holders of our Common Stock from December 31, 2000, through December 31, 2005 compared with the NASDAQ Stock Market (U.S.)

+Index and RDG Microcap Pharmaceutical Index.
+Total stockholder return assumes \$100 invested at the beginning of the period in our Common Stock, the stock represented in the NASDAQ Stock Market (U.S.) Index and the stock represented by the RDG Microcap Pharmaceutical Index, respectively.
 This graph is presented pursuant to SEC rules.
-The Company believes that while total stockholder return can be an important indicator of corporate performance, the stock prices of microcap pharmaceutical stocks like VIVUS are subject to a number of market-related factors other than company performance, such as competitive announcements, mergers and acquisitions in the industry, the general state of the economy, and the performance of other medical technology stocks.
+We believe that while total stockholder return can be an important indicator of corporate performance, the stock prices of microcap pharmaceutical stocks like VIVUS are subject to a number of market-related factors other than company performance, such as competitive announcements, mergers and acquisitions in the industry, the general state of the economy, and the performance of other medical technology stocks.

-The Company is now including the RDG Microcap Pharmaceutical index to the previously filed NASDAQ Stock Market (U.S.) and NASDAQ Pharmaceutical indices.
+We are now including the RDG Microcap Pharmaceutical index to the previously filed NASDAQ Stock Market (U.S.) and NASDAQ Pharmaceutical indices.
 We are a member of the RDG Microcap Pharmaceutical index and we feel that it provides a more appropriate comparison to peer companies in our sector with similar market capitalization.
 The RDG Microcap Pharmaceutical index will be used in our performance graph going forward.